 During a recent visit to Rome members of this NCCR together with the PAL outlined the strategy and goals of this cooperation and set the pace for this aspiring project.

-Renzo Pegoraro, chancellor PAL
+Renzo Pegoraro, Chancellor PAL

 Carlo Casalone, PAL

-Marco Tartaglia, Bambino Gesù Pediatric Hospital in Rome
+Marco Tartaglia, Bambino Gesù Children's Hospital, Rome

-Carlo Petrini, president of the ethics committee Italian National Institute of Health
+Carlo Petrini, President of the ethics committee Italian National Institute of Health

-Thomas Ward, NCCR MSE
+Thomas Ward, Director NCCR MSE

-Ralf Stutzki, NCCR MSE
+Ralf Stutzki, Head Ethics NCCR MSE

-Aleksander Benjak, NCCR MSE
+Aleksander Benjak, Scientific Officer NCCR MSE